deib-polimi/PingPong/README.md

 VIDEO YOUTUBE

 As you can see, PingPong works with poor performances.<br/>
-The main problems are the "Discovery Phase" of this protocol and the WiFi-Direct implementation in Android, in fact:<br/>
+The main problems are the "Discovery Phase" of this protocol and the Wi-Fi Direct implementation in Android, in fact:<br/>
 1. The discovery time is too high when the number of devices increases <br/>
 2. After a certain time, a device is no longer discoverable from others, so you need to restart the Discovery Phase on all devices <br/>
-3. Sometimes, the WiFi part of Android crashes and the only way to solve this annoying problem is a complete reboot of the device (this situation is recognizable when Android can't find other network in WiFi Setting's app).
+3. Sometimes, the WiFi part of Android crashes and the only way to solve this annoying problem is a complete reboot of the device (this situation is recognizable when Android can't find other network in Wi-Fi Setting's app).

 This shows that in some applications, in particular when you need to transfer files or real time applications, the Discovery Phase in Wi-Fi Direct is a very big problem.